Beckham's Miami stadium plan hits stormy waters

-MIAMI May 3 David Beckham's dream of building a futuristic waterfront stadium in Miami that would house his own professional soccer team has turned into a "not in my backyard" clash, pitting the retired English superstar against one of the world's top cruise lines.
+MIAMI David Beckham's dream of building a futuristic waterfront stadium in Miami that would house his own professional football team has turned into a "not in my backyard" clash, pitting the retired English superstar against one of the world's top cruise lines.

 Royal Caribbean Cruises is at the forefront of efforts to block Beckham’s plans to build a 25,000 seat open-air stadium next to the port of Miami.